vim-syntastic/syntastic/README.markdown

 A. The `perl` checker runs `perl -c` against your file, which in turn __executes__ any `BEGIN`, `UNITCHECK`, and `CHECK` blocks, and any `use` statements in your file (cf. [perlrun][10]).
-This is probably fine if you wrote the file yourself, but it's a security problem if you're checking third party files.
+This is probably fine if you wrote the file yourself, but it's a security problem if you're checking third-party files.
 Since there is currently no way to disable this behaviour while still producing useful results, the checker is now disabled by default.
 To (re-)enable it, make sure the `g:syntastic_perl_checkers` list includes `perl`, and set `g:syntastic_enable_perl_checker` to 1 in your `vimrc`:
 ```vim
 let g:syntastic_enable_perl_checker = 1
 ```